 The Parent Academy is a collaborative citywide program dedicated to supporting student achievement by creating and enhancing partnerships within school communities and strengthening parent involvement.
 Through free, community-based workshops, parents can find out what their child is learning in school and how they can support their child’s learning at home.
-There will be three events (2 on Saturdays and 1 during the school week in each borough during the 2012-2013 school year).
+What Will Parents Learn?

 Identifying Resources/Local Organizations to Support your Child’s Learning and Developmental Needs This workshop will begin with a rationale for utilizing local organizations to support your child’s learning and developmental needs.
 The workshop will be individualized for each of the five boroughs, highlighting resources for families within their own communities.
 Materials specific to each of the five boroughs will include: lists of useful resources, calendars, contact information, cost, and eligibility information.
 In addition, strategies will be provided for identifying, accessing, and approaching a variety of entities with specific information regarding internships for high school-aged students.